WebSocket API

 The WebSocket API streams live metrics as they update.
 The examples below assume your device's IP address is 192.168.0.100.
 You can find your device's IP address in the access overview.

+Joins the metrics channel.
 By default a curated set of common metrics is streamed.
-To subscribe to specific topics, pass a topics filter on join:
+Pass a topics filter to subscribe to specific topics only.

 "topic": "metrics",